arend-lang/site/src/documentation/tutorial/PartI/datanproofs.md

 -- x + (y + suc z) => x + suc (y + z) => suc (x + (y + z))
 {%endarend%}

-# Vectors of fixed length
+# Lists of fixed length

+Suppose we want to implement a function that takes a list and a natural number and returns the element in the list at the given index.
+It is impossible to do this in general since the index may be greater than the length of the list.
+One way to fix this problem is to pass a proof that the index is less than the length of the list:

+**Exercise 1:** Implement the function {%ard%}lookup{%endard%}, which takes a list {%ard%}xs{%endard%} and a natural number {%ard%}n{%endard%} and returns the {%ard%}n{%endard%}-th element in the list.
+The function should also take a proof that {%ard%}n{%endard%} is in the right range: {%ard%}T (n < length xs){%endard%}.
+{: .notice--info}

+There is another way to fix this problem.
-Assume we want to define a type of _vectors_, that is of lists, whose length is fixed and parameterized by {%ard%}n : Nat{%endard%}.
+We could use a type of _vectors_, that is of lists, whose length is fixed and parameterized by {%ard%}n : Nat{%endard%}.
 One way to do this is by writing recursive function with codomain {%ard%}\Type{%endard%}: